tsadm/desktop/README.md

 ## site integration

-tsdesktop uses as the *sitename* the name of the current directory, and your site's document root should be under a directory called `docroot`.
+tsdesktop uses as the *sitename* the name of the current directory, and your site's document root should be under a directory called *docroot*.
+For this example, the sitename would be `my-php-site` and the site should be installed under `$HOME/src/my-php-site/docroot` directory.

 If the php site is a drupal site, it can be integrated with tsadm as explained in tsadm's help pages. (including /home/tsadm/drupal.settings.php).